Lajatto/lajatto.github.io/sample_page.md

 ## SQL Website Traffic Analysis

 **Project description:** Website traffic analysis using SQL.
 Pulling monthly trends, checking the performance of various campaigns, checking conversion rates of landing pages, and doing full funnel conversion analysis.
+I used Google Looker Studio to visualize the results that I got.
+I also used MYSQL to do my queries and manage my database.

 ## The dataset that is used here is comprised of the following tables:
 <ul>